ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Method

 \subsection{Image Attributes}

-Our method is designed based on CLIP guidance using specified prompts, enabling us to provide a new type of supervision beyond the Mean Opinion Score (MOS).
-Therefore, to reduce the ambiguity of the IQA task, which is typically represented solely by MOS, and to train our IQA model with more detailed criteria, we identify specific image attributes that affect the overall image quality as supervision.
-This approach aims to yield a more precise and well-defined representation of image quality by offering specific quality criteria beyond the generic and ambiguous mere notions of `good' and `bad'.
+Our method aims to utilize image attribute-based scores as supervision to reduce the ambiguity of the IQA task, which is typically represented solely by MOS.
+This approach yields a more precise and well-defined representation of image quality by offering specific quality criteria beyond the generic and ambiguous mere notions of `good' and `bad'.

-In line of IQA research that aims to incorporate quality relevant information beyond the MOS, five key attributes -- \textit{sharpness, contrast, brightness, colorfulness, and noisiness}-- are widely employed and have proven beneficial for the IQA task~\cite{huang2022explainable, fang2020perceptual, su2021koniq++}.
+In the line of IQA research that aims to incorporate quality relevant information beyond the MOS, five key attributes -- \textit{sharpness, contrast, brightness, colorfulness, and noisiness}-- are widely employed and have proven beneficial for the IQA task~\cite{huang2022explainable, fang2020perceptual, su2021koniq++}.
 Especially, SPAQ \cite{fang2020perceptual} substantiated through a user study that these five image attributes correlate well with perceived image quality.
 These observations indicate that these attributes are helpful factors in understanding the image quality.
-Therefore, to develop a detailed representation of IQA, we choose these five attributes as the target objective for our IQA model.
+Therefore, we choose these five attributes as the target objective for our IQA model.
 Note that the following attribute score generation and prompt selection are conducted separately for each image attribute.